• Skip to primary navigation

 • Docs mostly single stitched, Red Wing mostly triple/double stitched

-• Docs have bright yellow stitching on PVC welt
+• Docs have bright yellow stitching on the PVC welt

 One more time: these are the models I’ve selected because they’re the go-to boots from each brand.
-Dr. Martens themselves calls these very 1460 Docs I bought “the original Dr. Martens boot.”
-That’s why I’m not using the more expensive made in England Dr. Martens — this is the Doc marten now.
-And it’s made in Asia, probably Thailand.
+Dr. Martens calls the 1460 “the original Dr. Martens boot.”
+(That’s why I’m not using the more expensive made in England Dr. Martens — this is the Doc Marten now, and it’s made in Asia, probably Thailand.)

 red wing iron ranger and blacksmith and dr martens